 The first thing to understand is that meditation does not make you tired.
 Instead, meditation gives you the chance to realise that you already are tired.

-Think about your typical day.
-The average person is running around like a headless chicken, working, doing house chores, scrolling through social media and so on.
-They rarely if ever take a break, and even when they do take a break, it’s to watch TV or do something else that is mentally stimulating.
+You’re running around like a headless chicken, working, doing house chores, scrolling through social media and tiring your mind.
+You rarely if ever take a break, and even when you do take a break, it’s to watch TV or to do something else that is mentally stimulating.

 If you feel tired during meditation, you probably need to take more breaks.
 And if that’s the case, you might as well let yourself take a little nap.
 It will do you good.

 Alpha brain waves are relatively low frequency (8–13Hz), waves that are associated with the feeling of being relaxed but awake.
-These just so happen to be the exact same brain waves that we experience during the early stage of sleep.
-So when you’re meditating, you’re putting your brain into a state that is similar to early sleep.
+Oh, and they are also involved in the early stages of sleep.
+Meditation creates these brainwaves.
+So, when you meditate, you put your brain into a state similar to early sleep.
 Indeed, this is one reason why meditation helps us get to sleep.

 1: Change to a more active technique

 Most people just do breathing meditations.
 But there are many alternatives.
 Switch to an active method like tai chi, qigong, or yin yoga.

-- Keep your eyes open
+2: Keep your eyes open

 Many people believe that meditation must be done with the eyes closed.
 Wrong.
-There are many different meditations you can do with your eyes open.
-One of the best is Samatha.
-This is a method in which we meditate on an object, such as a meditation crystal.
+There are many forms of meditation that have the eyes open.
+Consider Samatha, for instance, a Buddhist method in which you meditate on an object such as a meditation crystal.
 You simply gaze at the meditation object and focus on it.
-By keeping your eyes open like this, you will be less likely to feel tired.
+Keep your eyes open and you will be less likely to feel tired.

-- Count or chant
+3: Count or chant

-- Meditate in a group
+4: Meditate in a group